 On October 5, 1983, the Norwegian Nobel Committee awarded the Nobel Peace Prize to Lech Walesa in honor of his contributions and personal sacrifice to ensure workers’ rights.
 The committee cited Walesa’s peaceful campaign for human rights in the workplace as a contribution felt throughout the world.

-Walesa was born on September 29, 1943 in Popowo, Poland.
+Walesa was born on September 29, 1943, in Popowo, Poland.
 He went to vocational school and then worked as a car mechanic for two years.
 Following that, he served in the army for two years, and in 1967 he began work as an electrician in a Gdansk shipyard.
 He married in 1969 and had eight children with his wife, Danuta Golos.

+By 1978, he joined other activists to try to organize free trade unions.
+The government kept a strong eye on his activities and he was frequently detained.
 Within two years, he led a strike in the shipyard demanding for worker’s rights and similar strikes spread throughout the country.
 Authorities were forced to negotiate, and an agreement was made.
 Workers were given the right to form their own union.

-The Solidarity Labor Union was revived and Walesa was the leader.
+The Solidarity Labor Union was revived, and Walesa was the leader.
 He held meetings with world leaders.

 In December 1990, Walesa was elected President of the Republic of Poland.
 He served until November of 1995.